 It’s a good idea to help keep an eye on accounts for anything unusual and make an effort to have a discussion with elderly family about phone or internet scams.
 Be sure that they understand not to give any personal information to anyone over the phone or online, no matter whom they claim to be.

 4. Lists for LIFE!
 A simple note can change the game and make your life as a caregiver a little easier to manager.
 An electronic list on your phone is your best bet because then you’re more likely to always have it with you.
 Keep track of household needs (groceries, supplies, gifts, etc.) and when you’re out and about, refer to your list to see what you can check off!

-Much to the thanks of my parents, my family’s hearts are full knowing that my Nan and Pop are cozy and safe where they want to be; however, I know that my parents living a hop, skip, and a jump down the street from my Grandparents affords us more freedom than a lot of families have.
-That’s why I’m so proud to be working with the HomeEXCEPT team.
 Non-Intrusive monitoring opens doors and creates the opportunity to age in place for seniors who otherwise may not be able to safely stay at home.
 When distance poses a problem, HomeEXCEPT can help you feel closer, and when staying home alone is a worry, a monitoring system can offer some extra reassurance.
-Caregivers who feel like they need a little more support, should absolutely give us a call - we’d love to help ease your mind.
+Caregivers who feel like they need a little more support, should absolutely reach out - we’d love to help ease your mind.